Xenox473/AssessmentSim/README.md

 #### Part 1

 The problem described for part 1 was to create an endpoint to return an array of assessments determined from a set of questions and answers sent in as a JSON object.
-I first got around to setting up the app and database and figuring which data points I'd like to store in the database and how.
+I first got around to setting up the app and database and figuring out which data points I'd like to store in the database and how.
 Due to the reasons mentioned earlier, I decided to store all the given data into the following tables:
 1. `questions`: Holds all the questions with attributes `question_id` and `title`.
 2. `answers`: Holds all the possible answer options for the questions with attributes `title` and `value`.
 (After completing the project, I've realized that answers might be too ambiguous a name and maybe something like `potential_answers` may provide better context).